NRWLDev/changelog-gen/docs/post_process.md

 ## Authorization

-Currently only basic auth is supported, but if you find yourself with a usecase that needs a different form of authentication, please raise an issue.
+Currently only basic auth and bearer tokens are supported, but if you find yourself with a usecase that needs a different form of authentication, please raise an issue.
 To provide authorization, configure an environment key to pull the authorization values from using `post_process.auth_env`.

 For basic auth, the environment variable should be in the format `{user}:{api_key}`.

+For bearer auth, the environment variable should be in the format `{api_key}`.